carbon-language/carbon-lang/docs/design/expressions/member_access.md

     ```

 The appropriate `impl T as I` implementation is located.
 The program is invalid
 if no such `impl` exists.
-When `T` or `I` depends on a generic parameter, a
+When `T` or `I` depends on a checked generic binding,
-suitable constraint must be specified to ensure that such an `impl` will exist.
+a suitable constraint must be specified to ensure that such an `impl` will
-When `T` or `I` depends on a template parameter, this check is deferred until
+exist.
+When `T` or `I` depends on a template parameter, this check is deferred
-the argument for the template parameter is known.
+until the argument for the template parameter is known.

 `M` is replaced by the member of the `impl` that corresponds to `M`.